yujunmjiang/major-studio-1-fall-20/p1_air_and_space_materials/README.md

 <img src="https://github.com/yujunmjiang/major-studio-1-fall-20/blob/master/p1_air_and_space_materials/document/Screen%20Shot%202020-10-05%20at%2011.45.50%20PM.png">

-As you can see, I used three different color palettes to visualize the aircraft's first service year, materials, and origin of country.
+As you can see, the shape of visualization is referenced from I used three different color palettes to visualize the aircraft's first service year, materials, and origin of country.
 Meanwhile, the change of opacity will only be applied to visualize the total service time and it was inspired by aircraft's coatings are faded when time goes by.
 Each meterial has been assigned with an unique color to help people understand what are aircraft's compositions base on our common understanding.